THE

 All emails from a non ‘@thelawcorner.org.uk address automatically have ‘[EXTERNAL]: ‘ added to the subject, so even if the email looks as though it has come from a member of the team, this may help you to identify that it has not.

 Check the actual sender address, not the ‘spoofed’ address.
 A ‘spoofed’ address is one where the display name might make it appear like the email address you are expecting but hovering the mouse over the address to see the tool-tip pop-up or copy/pasting the address into a text editor can reveal the actual (and often clearly not valid) address it has been sent from.
-If in doubt, contact the individual directly to check and do not reply to the original message.
+For example, the address may appear to come from “Nabil” but if you hover over the address/copy paste it into a text editor, you may see that it is from an address that is clearly not a Law Corner address like “12345@something.net” If in doubt, contact the individual directly to check and do not reply to the original message.

 If you wish to review further guidance, the UK’s National Cyber Security Centre (“NCSC”) has a wealth of information available for free: NCSC homepage